• About

 A child is one of the great gifts of life itself.
 Playing with a child is one of the great joys of life.
 Caring for a child can be one of the most meaningful things that anyone can ever do.

 But there is much more: it is a deeply wonderful thing to actually BE a child again.
-Children teach us how to be happy!
+Children teach us how to feel happy!
 Learn from observing a child’s simple pleasure from playing on a swing in the park, or from blowing bubbles, or from playing “hide and seek!”
 Learn from observing how a child is not preoccupied with deadlines, or earning more money, or worries from the latest international news!
 Learn from observing how easy it is for a child to smile, laugh, and dance!

 As with any lesson, it is not enough just to observe!
 You must actually practice, and do homework!
 In this case, you must play on a swing in the park.
 You must blow bubbles, and play “hide and seek.”
 You must let go of your preoccupation with deadlines, earning more money, and your worries from the latest international news!
 You must deliberately smile, laugh, and dance!